isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1671.md

 ---
-title: THEREFORE Version 2020 - Therefore-in-e-CLOUD Package 1 (5 users)
+title: RetailNext In-Store Analytics Version 1 - RETAILNEXT IN-STORE ANALYTICS - PRODUCT ENGAGEMENT
 permalink: /productivity-solutions-grant/solutionrepo/solution1671
 ---

 ### Description

-Therefore is a scalable Cloud Document Management Solution, that provides a central document repository for companies.
-It enables users to save, organize, share and access all vital business information instantly.
-Security is enhanced through simple permission controls and audit trails.
-Companies can also improve their productivity and optimize their business processes through Therefore's automated workflows.
-Simply improve security, productivity and traceability with Therefore.
+RetailNext In-Store Analytics Platform uses IoT Video Analytics and AI technologies to intelligently measure shoppers' behavior.
+Shoppers' behavioral data are anonymously captured and sent to the platform directly from the "Aurora V2" sensors.
+Retailers can have a wider perspective of where the possible areas to work on increasing revenue are.
+RetailNext is a proven platform used by more than 450 retailers in over 85 countries to increase sales, reduce theft and eliminate unnecessary costs.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Canon_20200394_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_RetailDDS_20200406_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria